 1. Tracking Your Cash Flow

 The first thing you need to look at when managing cash flow is your data collection and accounting management.
-Without the proper information in real-time, how are you going to be able to react to cash flow problems with time to spare if you don’t have your numbers in order?
+Without the proper information in real-time, how are you going to be able to react to cash flow problems with time to spare if you don't have your numbers in order?
 Conduct an audit of your accounting with an independent bookkeeper or accountant.
 Ask yourself these questions; what tracking software are you using?
 Is your cash flow software up to date?
 Is your bookkeeping staff updating information in real-time daily?
-If not, you may want to invest in software programs and tools to assist in managing cash flow.
+If not, you may want to invest in software programs and tools to manage cash flow.

 The following is a brief list of popular software programs and tools to consider if you don't already have something similar.

 Intuit | QuickBooks- Basic but complete accounting software

 Oracle | NetSuite- Complete SAAS solution to run an entire manufacturing business

 MISys Manufacturing Software- Reduce inventory costs, Eliminate purchasing errors, Improve production efficiency, Integrate manufacturing and accounting, and Analyze production costs more accurately.

 Genius ERP- Genius Solutions delivers a complete enterprise resource planning (ERP) solution, including software, implementation services, and field expertise for small to mid-sized custom manufacturers across the US and Canada.
 Genius ERP is built for SMEs…

 Katana MRP- Smart and visual manufacturing software tailored for scaling manufacturers using Xero or QuickBooks.
 Makes production management & raw material inventory control easier than ever.

 Float- Float also integrates with many accounting platforms, and it gathers information automatically, so you don't have to spend time manually inputting data.